Audio Editing and Podcasting

 - Editing and Mixing: A common program for audio editing is the open source Audacity.
 Audacity is available on all platforms and is completely free.
 Comprehensive FAQs for Audacity are available here and here.

 - The Library Makerspace has Adobe's Audition software installed to allow sophisticated sound editing.
 You can contact the Makerspace staff for training and using Audition.

 - Sharing or Publishing: Audio recordings can be uploaded to your R-MC GoogleDrive for sharing.

 Video content has become almost ubiquitous in our modern world.
 If you need to produce a video, the Makerspace can offer you support for every step of the process.

 - Video cameras are available at the library Information Desk, as well as a Canon EOS 5D DSLR camera, which is available for checkout after taking a one-time training (of approximately 30 minutes).
 Computer-mounted "webcams" are also available for video recorded at your computer.
 Sound and lighting equipment for your production are also available for checkout.
-Please contact Lily Zhang to receive training on the usage of any equipment.
+Please contact Brian F. Batista to receive training on the usage of any equipment.

 - You can take great videos on your phone.
-Be sure to follow these tips offered by NYTimes.
+Be sure to follow these tips.